-Ben William Harris (Operations & Events) joined LADA in March 2019.
+Ben William Harris (Space & Resources) joined LADA in March 2019, initially to look after Operations & Events.
 As an independent curator, Ben has programmed events and exhibitions at the Institute of Contemporary Arts (ICA), Chalton Gallery and Painel Gallery, Porto, among others.
 Ben was previously the Events and Programme Assistant at Gasworks alongside his role as a Public Advisor at the ICA.
 Graduating with First Class Honours in Culture, Criticism and Curation from Central Saint Martins; Ben has since worked for Trinity Laban Conservatoire of Music and Dance, Block Universe, Kingsgate Workshops and Slate Projects.
 Ben continues to research performance art, socially engaged eco-practice and is strongly concerned with climate justice.

 Natalia Damigou-Papoti (Press & Communications) joined LADA in December 2019.
 Natalia is the co-founder and press officer of UNCENSORED Festival which explored pornography at the intersection of art and activism, and reflected on the existing and forthcoming legislation regarding sexually explicit content in the UK.
 Natalia has been working as a press professional for Live Art events and is also a member of CUNTemporary/Arts Feminism Queer.
 Her background is in journalism and cultural criticism, having collaborated with a variety of Greek media since 2012.
 As an independent writer, she writes mainly about pop culture, sexuality, gender issues, desire and feminist politics.
 She has a BA in Journalism from Aristotle University of Thessaloniki and an MA in Gender Studies from Panteion University of Social and Political Sciences.